Mytiix/Deep-Butterflies/README.md

 # Deep-Butterflies
-Automatic landmark detection on butterflies wings via machine learning/deep learning
+Automatic landmark detection on butterflies wings via machine learning/deep learning.

 ## Results Code
 Contains the codes used to obtain the results shown in my Master's thesis.